-Summary of proposed changes:
+Summary of recommended changes:

 "Food Provider" means any establishment, vendor, business, organization, entity, group or individual located or operating in the City of Mountain View that offers prepared food or beverages, regardless of whether there is a charge for the prepared food.
 Similar to the existing Polystyrene Foam Food Service Ware Ordinance, the new requirements for food service ware would not apply to prepackaged food.

-More information about the proposed changes:
+More information about the recommended changes:

-These proposed changes to the Food Service Ware Ordinance are part of the City's Zero Waste Plan, which was adopted by the City Council in October 2019.
+These recommended changes to the Food Service Ware Ordinance are part of the City's Zero Waste Plan, which was adopted by the City Council in October 2019.
 An ordinance to address single-use plastics was originally recommended by the second Environmental Sustainability Task Force, a Council Advisory Body of appointed community members, in their Final Report to the City Council in June 2018.